Themed collection Most popular 2021 chemical biology articles

 A synthetically straightforward and biocompatible peptide-stapling strategy that can be used directly in biochemical assays to identify constrained enzyme inhibitors.

 Synthetic glycosidases for the precise hydrolysis of oligosaccharides and polysaccharides

 Synthetic glycosidases with a sugar-binding active site and a precisely positioned acidic group hydrolyze oligo- and polysaccharides selectively in hot water to afford desired sugar products in a single step.

 About this collection

-This specially curated collection pulls together some of the most popular articles from 2021 in the field of chemical biology.
-The collection presents some outstanding contributions to the field, ranging from antibiotics to biosensors, and as with all Chemical Science articles – they are all completely free to access and read.
+This specially curated collection pulls together some of the most popular articles from 2021 and 2022 in the field of chemical biology.
+The collection presents some outstanding contributions to the field, ranging from proteomics to imaging, and as with all Chemical Science articles – they are all completely free to access and read.
 We hope you enjoy browsing through this collection.